The kitchen truly is the heart of the home, and adding a hint of the European coast can transform your cooking area into a sun-soaked retreat.

 18#.
 Large Mediterranean Windows

-The clear view of the outdoors adds a layer of openness that makes the kitchen feel connected to nature.
-Pair your windows with minimalist trim to maintain a clean, cohesive look throughout the space.
+The clear, unobstructed view of the outdoors adds a refreshing layer of openness to the room.
+It makes the entire kitchen feel deeply connected to nature, which is a hallmark of this design.

 19#.
 Woven Rattan Pendant Lights